pablobarrientos/funky/documentation/funky/org.funky.option/or-else.md

 `infix fun <A> `[`Option`](-option/index.md)`<A>.orElse(alternative: () -> `[`Option`](-option/index.md)`<A>): `[`Option`](-option/index.md)`<A>`

-Returns this Option if it is non-empty, otherwise return the result of evaluating alternative.
+Returns this Option if it is non-empty, otherwise returns the result of evaluating alternative.